QaiserAli/mage2/README.md

 In this module we show how to add custom menu link in admin panel.

 ### 7. HelloMagento2Admin
-The moduel covers how to create a URL in backend and add a cutom menu
+The module covers how to create a URL in backend and add a custom menu

 ### 8. StackExchange